 Create the ingress-nginx-controller.yml file on the master node containing the Ingress controller configuration:

-# NGINX Ingress controller parameters.
+# Ingress NGINX controller parameters.

 # https://deckhouse.io/modules/ingress-nginx/cr.html